 Gender Justice League engages in member-generated projects that fall into one or more of four major areas.
 Our Key Project & Program Areas Include: Advocacy; Leadership Development; Community Building; Education, Outreach, & Resource Development

 Gender Justice League’s goals are to provide both 1-on-1 peer and community-based advocacy.
-GJL’s model is to build, grow, train, and mobilize the trans* communities to address the systemic oppression we face (such as discrimination, harassment, exclusion from gender-segregated services, etc.) through leadership development.
-We held our first leadership training cohort in early Spring 2014.
-Peer […]
+GJL’s model is to build, grow, train, and mobilize the Trans* and Gender Non-Conforming communities to address the systemic oppression we face (such as discrimination, harassment, exclusion from gender-segregated services, etc.) through leadership development.
+We held our first leadership training cohort in early […]